reactors-io/reactors-io.github.io/learn.md

 ## Guides and tutorials

-The following step-by-step guide explains the concepts in the framework in detail, and it is the best way to get started:
+The Reactors.IO step-by-step guide explains the concepts in the framework in detail.
+It is the best way to get started.
+There is also the FAQ section, which quickly covers some important concepts.

 - [Reactors.IO Guide](http://reactors.io/tutorialdocs/reactors/)
 - [Frequently asked questions](/faq/)